-Schedule of Current Year Audit Findings, Recommendations, and Responses For the Year Ended December 31, 2021
+Schedule of Findings and Questioned Costs For the Year Ended December 31, 2021

-We have audited, in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and the general fund of Livingston Parish Fire Protection District No. 5 as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated June 2, 2022.
-Our audit of the basic financial statements resulted in an unmodified opinion.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and the general fund of the Washington Parish Fire Protection District No. 7 as of and for the year ended December 31, 2021, and the related notes to the financial statements with collectively comprise Washington Parish Fire Protection District No. 7's basis financial statements, and have issued our report thereon dated June 6, 2022.
+Our audit of the basic financial statements as of December 31, 2021, resulted in an unmodified opinion.